asiat2/Covid19Dashboard/README.md

-# Titanic
+# Titanic Dataset
-Analysis on Titanic visualization and Machine Learning
+Analysis on Titanic Dataset,visualization and Machine Learning